-To control multiple devices, the design of REPC_B is different from the rest of the RES model suite.
-Special attention is needed when setting up the REPC_B model:
+In order to control multiple devices, the design of REPC_B is somewhat unique and different from the rest of the RES model suite.
+Special attention is needed when setting up the REPC_B model -

 - In some software implementations, the model is always on the system MVA base.
-All the perunit parameters should be provided on the proper MVA base.
-For software packages in which the model has its own MVA base, it is preferable to use the MVA base of the entire plant. - Pext and Wext initialize to "0."
-For this reason, all the control quantities are deviations from their initial values.
-Therefore, all the limits in the model are relative or deviation limits. - Qmax and Qmin could be either reactive power deviation limits or voltage deviation limits, depending on the configuration of the downstream REEC models of the controlled generators. - The weighting factors Kzi and Kwi are not normalized by the software.
-The user must appropriately scale or normalize these according to the MVA base on the downstream devices.

-• The generator to which REPC_B is attached should be online.
+All the per unit parameters should be provided on the proper MVA base.
+In software packages where the model has its own MVA base, it is then preferable to use the MVA based of the entire plant. - Pext and Wext initialize to 0.
+For this reason, all the control quantities are deviation from their initial values.
+Therefore, all the limits in the model are relative or deviation limits. - Qmax and Qmin could be either reactive power deviation limits or voltage deviation limits depending on the configuration of the downstream REEC models of the controlled generators. - The weighting factors Kzi and Kwi are not normalized by the software.
+The user must appropriately scale/normalize these per the MVA base on the downstream devices. - The generator that REPC_B is attached to should be online.
 A monitor branch should be included in the REPC_B invocation.
-Note: In some software tools, the model is a bus model (i.e., connected to a bus and not a generator).
-In these cases, the invocation is not from a generator, so, if any of the generators are out of service, the status of the model is not affected.
+Note: in some software tools the model is a bus model (i.e. connected to a bus and not a generator).
+In these cases the invocation is not from a generator and so if any of the generators are out of service the status of the model is not affected.